Luis Suarez: Steven Gerrard puts Liverpool striker in world's best

 Liverpool face Zenit St Petersburg in the second leg of their Europa League tie at Anfield on Thursday.

-They trail 2-0 from the first game in Russia but Gerrard, so often the talisman on big European nights, is hopeful that Suarez can produce "a bit of magic" to see Liverpool through to the last 16.
+but Gerrard, so often the talisman on big European nights, is hopeful that Suarez can produce "a bit of magic" to see Liverpool through to the last 16.

 "You remember top players for games like this - important goals and big performances that turn situations in your favour," said Gerrard.